What is diabetes?

 Unregulated diabetic cats are at risk of weight loss due to lack of glucose.

-When glucose is not able to move into the cells from the blood, the body switches to an alternate fuel supply to provide the cells with energy.
+Causes: When glucose is not able to move into the cells from the blood, the body switches to an alternate fuel supply to provide the cells with energy.
 This comes from your cat’s fat reserves.

-Weight loss is the main symptom.
+Symptoms: Weight loss is the main symptom.
 It is often quite hard to determine if your cat has lost weight by appearance alone.
 Weigh a diabetic cat regularly to ensure his weight remains stable.

-Ensure your cat’s glucose levels remain stable with daily monitoring.
+Treatment: Ensure your cat’s glucose levels remain stable with daily monitoring.

 Following on from weight loss, if the cat’s body starts to use fat stores for fuel, hepatic lipidosis can develop.
-This is a life-threatening condition which needs immediate and aggressive treatment.
+This is a life-threatening condition that needs immediate and aggressive treatment.
 Up to 70 % of cats who receive immediate treatment can recover from hepatic lipidosis.

-If glucose is unable to enter the cells, the body sends fat to the liver as an alternate source of fuel.
+Causes: If glucose is unable to enter the cells, the body sends fat to the liver as an alternate source of fuel.
 However, the liver is not very efficient at metabolising fat, and as it begins to accumulate, the liver cells become overwhelmed and unable to function properly.

 - Loss of appetite